SERG-Delft/dslinter/README.md

 Implemented checkers:

-- **Import Checker**: Check whether data science modules are imported using the correct naming conventions.
+- **[C5501 - C5506] Import Checker**: Check whether data science modules are imported using the correct naming conventions.

-- **Unassigned DataFrame Checker**: Operations on DataFrames return new DataFrames.
-These DataFrames should be assigned to a variable.
+- **W5501 InPlace Checker(Pandas)**: Operations on DataFrames return new DataFrames, and they should be assigned to a variable.
+If the result of a operation on a DataFrame is not assigned to a variable, the result will be lost, so the rule is violated.
+Operations from the whitelist and with `in_place` parameter set are excluded.

+- **W5502 InPlace Checker(NumPy)**: The result of the NumPy operations should be assign to a variable.
+If the operation is not assigned to a variable, the result will be lost, so the rule is violated.
+Operations from whitelist and with `out` parameter (can act as in-place) set are excluded.

-- **DataFrame Iteration Checker**: Vectorized solutions are preferred over iterators for DataFrames.
+- **W5511 Unnecessary Iteration Checker(Pandas)**: Vectorized solutions are preferred over iterators for DataFrames.
+If iterations are used while there are better solutions, the rule is violated.

+- **W5512 Unnecessary Iteration Checker(Pandas)**: A dataframe where is iterated over should not be modified.
+If the dataframe is modified during iteration, the rule is violated.

+- **W5513 Unnecessary Iteration Checker(TensoFlow)**: If there is any augment assignment operation in the loop, the rule is violated.
+Augment assignment in the loop can be replace with vectorized solution in TensorFlow API.

 - **Hyperparameter Checker**: For (scikit-learn) learning algorithms, all hyperparameters should be set.
 - **Data Leakage Checker**: All scikit-learn estimators should be used inside Pipelines, to prevent data leakage between training and test data.